 Design Justice: Community-Led Practices to Build the Worlds We Need

-Sasha Costanza-Chock (they/them or she/her) is Associate Professor of Civic Media at MIT, a Faculty Associate at the Berkman-Klein Center for Internet & Society at Harvard University, a board member of Allied Media Projects (alliedmedia.org), and the author of numerous articles and two books.
+Sasha Costanza-Chock (they/them) is Associate Professor of Civic Media at MIT, a Faculty Associate at the Berkman-Klein Center for Internet & Society at Harvard University, creator of the MIT Codesign Studio (codesign.mit.edu), and the author of numerous articles and two books.
 Their first book is

 An exploration of how design might be led by marginalized communities, dismantle structural inequality, and advance collective liberation and ecological survival.